UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 ### Engine process

 `TestCaseGenerator` and `UtBotSymbolicEngine` run here, in the _Engine process_.
-The process classpath contains all the plugin JAR-files (it uses the plugin classpath).
+The process classpath contains all the plugin JAR files (it uses the plugin classpath).

 The _Engine process_ _**must**_ run on the JDK that is used in the project under analysis.
 Otherwise, there will be numerous problems with code analysis, `soot`, _Reflection_, and the divergence of the generated code Java API will occur.